-In fact, you need to consider localization from the very moment you start designing your application.
-It’s not a one-man operation either.
+In fact, you need to consider localization from the very moment you start designing your application – that’s internationalization.
+It’s not a one-man process either.
 You will need localization experts on board early on.

 Here are a few localization good practices & tips I would like to share with you.
 I hope they will be helpful for your next software, application or game.
 If you wish to go further and ensure the success of your localization project, feel free to get in touch anytime so that we can get things started.
 You may also want to check my post with tips to reduce localization costs.